sathish-EsakkimuthuPandian/101-Understanding-data/02-Dataset-World Population Dataset/README.md

 - China is the first, and India is the second-largest, country in the world with a population of over one billion.
 - As of 2018, India's population is over 1.355 billion.
 This situation is expected to continue at least until 2050, with India becoming the world's most populous country by 2030, while China's population is expected to decline.
 Then the world's population growth rate was 1.12%, but since 1970, the world's population growth rate has been decreasing every five years.
 It is expected to continue to grow at a much slower pace than now.
 It will exceed 8 million by 2030.
 This number will exceed nine million by 2040.
 This number will increase to more than 10 million by 2055.
 Another billion will not be added until almost the end of this century.
 - The 11 countries with the next largest populations, over 100 million, are the United States, Indonesia, Brazil, Pakistan, Nigeria, Bangladesh, Russia, Mexico, Japan, Ethiopia and the Philippines.
 In the case of Russia and Japan, the population is expected to decline year-on-year through 2030 and to decline significantly again by 2050.
+- The data set contains historical population by parameter, including area, continent name, capital city name, density, population ranking, and percentage of the world population for each country in the world.

 ---